evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 the confines of the HTTP framework, so you can take advantage of them using standard HTTP clients and servers.

-I want to avoid suggesting whether you _should_ use these features, I merely want to suggest that you _can_, although I would be curious to hear if readers see any specific concerns with them.

 MOVE & COPY
 -----------